Romariolima99/ClientWebProjects/README.md

 - jQuery

 ### [Toca da Onça](https://github.com/Romariolima99/ClientWebProjects/tree/main/Toca%20da%20on%C3%A7a)
-Descrição breve do projeto do Cliente B. Inclui os principais recursos e tecnologias usadas.
+Descrição breve do projeto do Cliente Toca da Onça.
+Inclui os principais recursos e tecnologias usadas.

 ## Tecnologias Utilizadas